MexicanOwl64/PracticeHomeWork/README.md

 # PracticeHomeWork
-This is the homework due 10/2
+This is the homework that is due 10/2